PecanProject/bety/Data-Entry-Workflow-for-the-Biofuel-Ecophysiological-Traits-and-Yields-Database-(BETYdb).md

 and the tag to look for, e.g. "please enter data from projectx" or "please enter data from papers tagged y from project x".

-To access the full text and pdf of papers from off campus, use the [UIUC VPN](http://www.cites.illinois.edu/vpn/download-install.html) service.
+To access the full text and PDF of papers from off campus, use the [UIUC VPN](http://www.cites.illinois.edu/vpn/download-install.html) service.

 If you are managing a Mendeley folder that undergraduates are actively